Emergency Notification, Response and Evacuation

 The university utilizes a multichannel communications system to provide timely warnings/crime alerts and emergency notifications to the university community.
 In the event of an impending or actual emergency on campus, one or more of the following communication channels will be activated:

 - Outdoor Siren System – The outdoor siren system consists of multiple sirens that are strategically located across both campuses.
-Siren tests are performed on a monthly basis.
+Siren tests are performed on a biannual basis.

 VCU Alert website – The university’s Alert website can be accessed online at alert.vcu.edu.
 The website is updated regularly with information and instructions regarding how to respond in an emergency situation.
 This link can also be accessed from the university website’s homepage.